readme-terrell/recovery/reference/Bizapis/requests/debt.md

     },
     "Last update": {
       "type": "string",
-      "description": "The date and time when the record was last updated (format: DD/MM/YYYY HH:mm)."
+      "description": "The date and time when the record was last updated (format: DD/MM/YYYY)."
     },
     "TierValueGreaterThan": {
       "type": "integer",